Posted on

 Bristle Material

-• Natural Plant-Based Bristles: Consider brushes made with sisal, from the agave plant, for a stimulating brushing experience.
+• Natural Plant-Based Bristles: For a stimulating brushing experience, consider brushes made with sisal, a fiber from the agave plant.

 • Vegan Options: For those who prefer cruelty-free products, look for brushes with natural vegan bristles.